-- 5.1 No entity shall operate as a first responder service unless licensed by the Department under this rule. - Personnel requirements: whenever a first responder service provides 5.1.1

-- emergency medical treatment, it shall be given by at least one person who is at least 18 years old, and EMS certified or licensed in Vermont under the provisions of this rule. - 5.2 A first responder service's license shall be kept at the place listed on its application as the service's address, or at another location reported to the Department on the service's license application.
+- 5.1 No entity shall operate as a first responder service unless licensed by the Department under this rule. - 5.1.1 Personnel requirements: whenever a first responder service provides emergency medical treatment, it shall be given by at least one person who is at least 18 years old and EMS licensed in Vermont under the provisions of this rule. - A first responder service's license shall be kept at the place listed on its application as the service's address, or at another location reported to the Department on the service's license application.
 No official entry on any license shall be altered or removed, except by an authorized representative of the Department. - 5.3 A first responder service license is issued for a specific service, at a specific level of care, and at a single base facility.
 Before any of these factors change, the service must apply for a new license. - 5.3.1 Not less than 60 days before an anticipated change in one of these factors, the service shall notify the Department and the EMS district board of the expected change and shall apply for a new license.
-Once the service's application for a new license is complete, the State Board of Health Department shall grant, deny refuse, or conditionally grant the license. - 5.3.2 A first responder service must be separately licensed for each base facility from which it operates.
-A first responder service operates from a single base facility if all of its responses originate within a single municipality or a group of contiguous communities within a 9-1-1 service area. - 5.4 To obtain a new first responder service license: - 5.4.1 The applicant must apply with forms available from the Department and provide duplicates of all required information to the EMS district board. - 5.4.2 As part of the application process, the applicant shall place a notice, using a template provided by the Department, in at least one newspaper of record providing general coverage across the area where the service proposes to operate. - 5.4.2.1 The notice must inform the public of the applicant's intention to begin a new service or modify an existing service and invite public comment to be addressed to the Department. - 5.4.2.2 The Department shall forward copies of all comments received to the EMS district board and the applicant. - 5.4.3 The applicant must demonstrate to the Department that: - 5.4.3.1 The applicant can maintain internal systems of credentialing and quality improvement to protect the public served by the agency. - 5.4.3.2 The applicant has communications equipment adequate to allow the service to be in contact with a dispatching facility and at least one of the following:
+Once the service's application for a new license is complete, the State Board of Health shall grant, refuse, or conditionally grant the license. - 5.3.2 A first responder service must be separately licensed for each base facility from which it operates.
+A first responder service operates from a single base facility if all of its responses originate within a single municipality or a group of contiguous communities within a 9-1-1 service area. - 5.4 To obtain a new first responder service license: - 5.4.1 The applicant must apply with forms available from the Department and provide duplicates of all required information to the EMS district board. - 5.4.2 As part of the application process, the applicant shall place a notice, using a template provided by the Department, in at least one newspaper of record providing general coverage across the area where the service proposes to operate. - 5.4.2.1 The notice must inform the public of the applicant's intention to begin a new service or modify an existing service and invite public comment to be addressed to the Department. - 5.4.2.2 The Department shall forward copies of all comments received to the EMS district board and the applicant.